 - “When creating standard work it will be difficult to establish a standard if you are trying to achieve “the best way”.
 This is a big mistake.
 Document exactly what you are doing now.”

 - “Without some standard you can't say “We made it better” because there is nothing to compare it to, so you must create a standard for comparison.”

-Ohno’s work seems to state, in many different ways, that standardization is important as a first step to kaizen.
+Ohno's work seems to state, in many different ways, that standardization is important as the first step to kaizen.

 Seddon is right (and I'm paraphrasing) to say it's harmful to over-standardize to the point where people aren't thinking or to where a process isn't flexible to meet customer needs.
 But many other Lean thinkers say that as well (a point that Seddon would probably deny).